Global Trade Alert

 Trade policy responses

 This section summarises policy actions adopted across the world.
 The measures documented in this section fall under the reporting scope of the GTA database.
-Currently, this tracker has identified 93 different actions spanning seven different policy areas.
+Currently, this tracker has identified 157 different actions spanning seven different policy areas.

-Export barriers (24)
+Export barriers (40)

 This category includes export controls such as bans and taxes, as well as local supply requirements for export.

-• Affected sectors: energy (crude oil, diesel, gasoline, LNG, LPG, fuel oil, natural gas), agricultural products, fertilisers, manufacturing goods
+• Affected sectors: energy (crude oil, diesel, gasoline, LNG, LPG, fuel oil, natural gas), agricultural products, fertilisers, steel, manufacturing goods

-• Implementing jurisdictions: Brazil, China, Egypt, Hungary, India (x3), Iran, Iraq, Pakistan (x2), Romania, Serbia, Slovakia, South Korea (x3), Switzerland, Thailand (x2), the United States of America and Vietnam
+• Implementing jurisdictions: Brazil (x4), China (x3), Egypt (x2), European Union, Hungary, India (x7), Iran (x4), Iraq, Ireland, Pakistan (x2), Romania, Russia (x2), Serbia (x4), Slovakia, South Korea (x3), Switzerland, Thailand (x2), Türkiye, the United States of America (x2), and Vietnam

-Domestic subsidies (43)
+Domestic subsidies (69)

-• Implementing jurisdictions: Australia (x2), Brazil (x2), Chile (x2), China, Colombia, Croatia, Egypt, France, Hungary, India (x3), Ireland, Japan, Italy, Latvia, Mexico (x6), Morocco, New Zealand (x2), Republic of Korea (x5), Serbia, South Africa, Philippines (x3), Poland (x2), Portugal (x2), Thailand, the United States of America
+• Implementing jurisdictions: Australia, Brazil (x3), Bulgaria, Chile, China, Colombia, Croatia, Egypt, European Union (x2), France, Germany, India (x5), Ireland (x2), Italy (x2), Japan (x2), Malaysia (x2), Mexico (x9), Morocco, New Zealand (x3), the Netherlands, Philippines (x6), Peru, Portugal (x2), Republic of Korea (x10), Slovenia, South Africa, Thailand (x2), Turkiye, the United States of America

-Import barriers (13)
+Import barriers (20)

 Policies in this field have so far taken the form of import tariffs and licenses.